Grease (musical): International productions

-A New Zealand Production, ran at the Civic Theatre in Auckland during August 2010.
+A New Zealand production, ran at the Civic Theatre in Auckland during August 2010.
 The production featured the South African cast, with Jonathan Roxmouth as Danny, Bethany Dickson as Sandy and Genna Galloway as Rizzo.

 A second Spanish revival directed and choreographed by Coco Comín ran at Cúpula Las Arenas, Barcelona, from November 15, 2011, to January 22, 2012, and then was transferred to Teatro Coliseum, Madrid from March 6, 2012, to May 6, 2012, before starting a national tour.
-Edurne reprised the role of Sandy, During the Madrid run, the singer Julio Iglesias Jr. guest starred as Teen Angel in some performances.
+Edurne reprised the role of Sandy.
+During the Madrid run, the singer Julio Iglesias Jr. guest starred as Teen Angel in some performances.

 In France, the first production of Grease opened in November 1999 at Palais des Sports in Paris.
 The production moved to the Dôme Disney Village in Chessy in 2005.
 The show was revived in 2008 at the Comédia in Paris with Cécilia Cara as Sandy.
-This new production win a Globe de Cristal Awards in 2009 and moved to Palais des congrès in 2009 and to Le Palace in 2012, after a break in 2011.
+This new production won a Globe de Cristal Awards in 2009 and moved to Palais des congrès in 2009 and to Le Palace in 2012, after a break in 2011.
 A third revival opened on September 28, 2017 at Théâtre Mogador in Paris.
 It is the first production completely in French, the previous ones were in French with English songs.
 Despite originally being billed as a limited engagement, it was extended to July 8, 2018 following its success.

-An Australian revival opened at Brisbane's Lyric Theatre on August 27, 2013, before heading on an Australian tour.
+An Australian revival opened at Brisbane's Lyric Theatre on August 27, 2013, before heading on tour across the country.
 The cast included Rob Mills as Danny, Gretel Scarlett as Sandy, Anthony Callea as Johnny Casino, Stephen Mahy as Kenickie, Lucy Maunder as Rizzo, Todd McKenney as Teen Angel, and Bert Newton as Vince Fontaine.

 In 2016 a 90-minute version of the show premiered on Royal Caribbeans Harmony of the Seas in May and Independence of the Seas in July.

 A June 2022 Australian production, directed by Drew Anthony and choreographed by Jamie and Susie Rolton, was staged at Perth's Royale Theatre, with John Berry as Danny, Elaina O'Connor as Sandy, Peter Cumins as Teen Angel, Blake Williams as Vince Fontaine and Lucy Williamson as Miss Lynch.

 A 2023-24 Australian tour production, directed by Luke Joslin and choreographed by Eric Giancola was announced in May 2023.
 The principal cast was later revealed in June 2023 with Patti Newton as Miss Lynch, Marcia Hines as Teen Angel, Jay Laga’aia as Vince Fontaine, Annelise Hall as Sandy and Joseph Spanti as Danny Zuko.